concise-studio/concise-antispam/README.md

 Very simple antispam plugin.
 Users do not need to enter any captcha, working completely on background.
 No need to administer: just install the plugin and site will be protected.
-Fully compatible with Contact Form 7.
+Fully compatible with Contact Form 7 and Formidable Forms*.

 ##  Algorithm
 1. Plugin generates token on the backend side.